ajingj82/rl/README.md

 ## Syllabus for CS5XXX - Reinforcement Learning

 ### Time and Location
-MW, 9:30AM - 10:50PM
+MWF, 9:30AM - 10:50PM

-GSB 553

 ### Instructor
 Ajin Joseph (ajin@iittp.ac.in)

 ### Announcements
-**13/01/2019: Lecture notes uploaded.**

-**17/01/2019: Assignment 1 is available online.
-See schedule section. **

-### Office hours
-TBD
+**02/09/2020: First lecture.**

 ### Course Objective
-The course objective is to study the analysis of stochastic approximation algorithms from the viewpoint of dynamical systems.
+The course objective is to introduce reinforcement learning.

 ### Prerequisites

 We will cover the needed background, from the beginning (probability, stochastic processes).
-The goal of the courses is to introduce reinforcement learning.

 ### Textbooks
 Stochastic Approximation: A Dynamical Systems Viewpoint, Vivek S. Borkar.